 PLPG Research Associate

-Before coming to CSU, I was a consultant within the Adaptation Division at UN Climate Change, investigating climate communication efforts and developing technical and information papers about adaptation at the global and national levels.
+Before coming to CSU, I was a consultant within the Adaptation Division at UN Climate Change, investigating climate communication efforts and developing technical and information papers about adaptation at global and national levels.
 In 2019, I received my M.S. in Disaster Risk Management and Climate Change Adaptation from Lund University’s Faculty of Engineering.
 My B.A. is in International Studies, with a focus

 on global environmental politics and development, from American University’s School of International Service.